e-kolpakov/e-kolpakov.github.io/_drafts/eventsourcing/DRAFT-eventsourcing-04-stabilization-and-launch.md

 Lesson learnt - eagerness is not always good; if latency/availability is a concern might be good to focus on things that are necessary to serve, rather than bring up everything at once.

+## Other minor stuff

+Was able to corrupt Akka Sharding coordinator state once - only way to restore service is to manually wipe coordinator's persistence.
+On a good side, there's a "script" shipped with Akka to do so, and no "user data" is actually lost - coordinator only controls where entities are placed, so just starting anew is a good recovery strategy.

 # Launch